How To Protect Yourself Against Tax Identity Theft

 What To Do If Your Identity Is Compromised

-Even if you keep a close eye on possible signs of tax theft and use a VPN, there’s always a chance that you may fall prey to the scams and nefarious efforts of cybercriminals.
+Even if you keep a close eye on possible signs of tax identity theft and use a VPN, there’s always a chance that you may fall prey to the scams and nefarious efforts of cybercriminals.
 Once you’re confident that your identity has been compromised, it’s vital that you immediately take action.

 To start, victims of tax identity theft should immediately complete IRS Form 14039, Identity Theft Affidavit, which is the form taxpayers use to report fraudulent tax returns.
 It’s also highly recommended that you place a credit freeze with the three national bureaus (Experian, Equifax, and TransUnion() so that you can insert an alert on your credit reports if necessary.
 Taking these steps prevents potential scammers from taking out new loans or opening new credit card accounts while using your personal information.